+A brute-force approach to detect the presence of an edge is to enumerate all possible pairs of sequences $\binom{n}{2}$ and retain only those as edges which pass the alignment test.
 Alternatively, since alignments represent approximate matching, the presence of long exact matches can be used as a necessary but not sufficient condition.
 This approach can filter out a significant fraction of poor quality pairs and thereby reduce the number of pairs to be aligned.
-Suffix tree based filters provide one of the most effective filters - for instance, anywhere between 67% to over 99% savings for our experiments (see Table 1).
+Suffix tree based filters provide one of the most effective filters-for instance, anywhere between 67 percent to over 99 percent savings for our experiments (see Table 1).

-To implement exact matching using suffix trees, we use the optimal pair generation algorithm described in [24], which detects and reports all pairs that share a maximal match of a minimum length ψ .
-For our purpose, we generate the tree as a forest of disjoint subtrees emerging at a specified depth $\leq \psi$, so that the individual subtrees can be independently traversed in parallel to generate pairs.
-Implementation level details and discussion are provided in the Supplementary File.
+To implement exact matching using suffix trees, we use the optimal pair generation algorithm described in [24], which detects and reports all pairs that share a maximal match of a minimum length $\psi$ .
+For our purpose, we generate the tree as a forest of disjoint subtrees emerging at a specified depth $\leq \psi$ , so that the individual subtrees can be independently traversed in parallel to generate pairs.
+Implementation level details and discussion are provided in the online supplementary file.

-3.2 pGraph: Parallel graph construction
+3.2 pGraph: Parallel Graph Construction

-Given a suffix tree constructed for the input S, we present an efficient parallel algorithm, pGraph, to build the corresponding homology graph G. The inputs include the sequence set S and the tree T. The tree is available as a forest of k subtrees, which we denote as $T = \{t_1, t_2, \ldots, t_k\}$.
+Given a suffix tree constructed for the input S, we present an efficient parallel algorithm, pGraph, to build the corresponding homology graph G. The inputs include the sequence set S and the tree T. The tree is available as a forest of k subtrees, which we denote as $T = \{t_1, t_2, \ldots, t_k\}$ .
 The output is a set of edges which correspond to sequence pairs that pass the alignment test based on user-defined cutoffs.
-There are two major operations that need to be performed in parallel: i) generate pairs from T based on the presence of maximal exact matches; and ii) compute alignments and output edges.
+There are two major operations that need to be performed in parallel: 1) generate pairs from T based on the presence of maximal exact matches; and 2) compute alignments and output edges.